dcSpark/zkapp-nonogram/README.md

 * Save data.

 ### Stretch goals
-Like with my Rust implementation, I've got a bunch of features I can add if I manage to hit all my basic goals:
+Like with my Rust implementation, I've got some features I can add if I manage to hit all my basic goals:

 * Allow image files to be read in and converted into a board goal state.
 * Allow the user to play the color version as well.
 The ruleset of this is that there's basically more colors than black and white, hint numbers indicate color, and segments of different colors don't need whitespace to separate them.
 There's a lot more to it than that, and it would require quite a bit of work.